 .
 In this comparison, we will compare Betterment vs Merrill Edge Guided Investing to see which robo-advisor is better.

 First, let’s take a look at the fees of these two investment advisors.
 Cost is broken down into both the annual management fee charged each year as well as the expense ratios charged by the ETF holdings themselves.
 Betterment's score is 4.50 stars versus Merrill Edge Guided Investing's 3.00 stars.

-Overall, Betterment boasts 4.50 stars versus Merrill Edge Guided Investing's 4.00 stars.
-And, as far as individual category awards go, Merrill Edge Guided Investing finished with awards Best in Class - Customer Service, while Betterment came up with Best in Class - Cost, Best in Class - Investment Approach, Best in Class - Platforms & Tools and Best in Class - Customer Service.
+Overall, Betterment boasts 5.00 stars versus Merrill Edge Guided Investing's 3.00 stars.
+And, as far as individual category awards go, Merrill Edge Guided Investing was rated Best in Class - Customer Service, while Betterment was rated Best in Class - Cost, Best in Class - Investment Approach and Best in Class - Platforms & Tools.